 In a previous post, I tried to count the number of people killed by God in the Bible.
-I came up with 2,301,417, which didn't include God's many unnumbered killings, such as Noah's flood, Sodom and Gomorrah, etc.
+I came up with 2,476,633, if God's many unnumbered killings, such as Noah's flood, Sodom and Gomorrah, etc., are excluded; and 24,644,205, if estimates are used.

 But what about God's future plans?
 Does the Bible tell us anything about that?